ChemicalDevelopment/chaudio/README.md

 ## Installation

-You need `python3`, and will need numpy, matplotlib, and other dependencies.
+You need `python3`, as well as numpy, scipy, and matplotlib.

-Just run `pip3 install -r requirements.txt` to install all python dependencies.